afsc-gap-products/akgfmaps/README.md

 devtools::install_github("afsc-gap-products/akgfmaps", build_vignettes = TRUE)
 ```

-The automatic installer may terminate with errors .
-If errors occur, try to install dependencies individually, then try to install the akgfmaps package.
+If errors occur during installation, try to install dependencies separately then install the akgfmaps package.

 Installation errors can occur when packages were built using different versions of R, which may result in non-zero exit status errors that will no affect functionality.
 Errors can sometimes be suppressed using: